damaru2/tokipona_bot/README.md

 toki a! sina ken sitelen kepeken linja pona kepeken ilo ni a! sitelen ni li pini, o sitelen e sitelen "/".

 Hi!
-I you want to learn all you can do with the bot, click here: /help.
+If you want to learn all you can do with the bot, go send /help or /sona to the bot.
 You can use linja pona with this bot.
 Use it online and append "/" to your sentence.
 You can add enters for the generated images.

 ---